tymyrddin/blue/source/docs/active/design/detection.md

 Rotate fingerprints to match current real-world systems.

-*The best honeypot doesn’t just trap attackers—it makes them doubt their own skills.*
+*The best honeypot doesn’t just trap attackers, it makes them doubt their own skills.*

 ## Ethical note

 Found a fingerprintable honeypot?
-Report it responsibly—the goal is better defences, not easier attacks.
+Report it responsibly, the goal is better defences, not easier attacks.